Endava/cats/docs/getting-started/slicing-strategies.md

 For example, you can run all Fuzzers except for the `Boundary` Fuzzers like this: `--skipFuzzers=Boundary`.
 This will skip all Fuzzers containing `Boundary` in their name.
 After, you can create an additional run only with these Fuzzers using`--fuzzers=Boundary`.

+## Slide by Tags
+You can use the `--tag=TAG` argument to run CATS sequentially for each tag.
+You can also supply a comma separated list of tags to run CATS for multiple tags like this: `--tags=tag1,tag2`.

 These are just some recommendations.
 Depending on how complex your API is, you might go with a combination of the above or with even more granular splits.

 :::note